acilsd/boilerplates/react-starter/README.md

 ### Important note#2:

 No css!
-I moved all my projects to css-in-js.
+I moved all of my projects to css-in-js.
 If you need plain-old css, please check Webpack' official documentation.
 I bet you can just install proper loaders (do not forget to install autoprefixer and post-css loader!) and uncomment disabled options in webpack.config